ferdenanz/hello-world/README.md

 # hello-world

 Hi!
-I am Fer de Nanz.
-I am a newb programmer.
+I am L. I am a newb programmer.

-I am just starting to learn programming.
+I know a little bit of Javascript, but I am now studying and practicing Python.

 I am learning programming because I thought that I could do a lot of things with my knowledge in programming.